uweb/uw_wp_theme_child/README.md

 1. Copy all the files out of the /dev/ folder and into the main uw_wp_theme_child folder. (delete the /dev/ folder when you're done.)

+2. Update the style.scss file with your desired theme information.

-2. Open uw_wp_child_theme in your terminal application.
+3. Open uw_wp_child_theme in your terminal application.

-3. Install the node packages using npm.
+4. Install the node packages using npm.
 ```
 npm install
 ```

-4. Open `gulpfile.babel.js` and edit line 20 `http://your-site.local` to match your [Local](https://localwp.com/) development site URL.
+5. Open `gulpfile.babel.js` and edit line 20 `http://your-site.local` to match your [Local](https://localwp.com/) development site URL.

-5. Run `gulp` in the command line to start building your files.
+6. Run `gulp` in the command line to start building your files.

 Once you've done those steps you can start using Gulp to create stylesheets.
 [Gulp can also be expanded to run other tasks for the theme](https://www.toptal.com/javascript/optimize-js-and-css-with-gulp).